Surprise – we’re living in Portugal! Read on to find out why we decided to move to Lisbon after three years of digital nomad life.

 All these years later, we still adore the food in Lisbon.
 Some days we choose to eat traditional Portuguese food classics like Arroz de Pato, Chouriço, Porco Preto or Bacalhau, while other days we opt for global food like Hot Pot or Ramen.
 And mornings are sweeter when we visit Lisbon bakeries that sell Pasteis de Natas all over the city.
 Oh, how we love Portuguese egg tarts!

 We never go thirsty with the ready supply of third wave coffee at specialty coffee houses around the city.
-Then there’s inexpensive Portuguese wine available at restaurants, supermarkets and specialty shops.
-Let’s just say that we love it and leave it there.
+Then there’s inexpensive Portuguese wine available at restaurants, supermarkets and wine shops.
+Let’s just say that we’re rarely thirsty and leave it there.

 Although it sounds mundane, securing a favorable work environment was an integral factor in our decision to move to Lisbon.
 Since this website is both our passion and livelihood, we need to live in a city that’s conducive to our operations.